 Happy mother’s day to all the mothers in the world.
-And to those who stepped on the shoes of being one, guardians, aunties, and grandmothers who chose to partake the responsibility.
+And to those who stepped on the shoes of being one, guardians, aunties, and grandmothers, who chose to partake the responsibility.
 You didn’t only become a child’s first teacher, first love, and first friend, but also the angel to whom everything is owed, as God’s representative in our lives.

 This mother’s day, I would like to focus on the very reason we’re having this celebration.
 There’s no guidebook in becoming a parent.
 With this innate gift, instinct just dictates everything most of the time when it concerns nurturing, care, and compassion.
-Let-down reflex, extraordinary patience, tiredness meter extending into full capacity, multi-tasking, and ability to interpret cries.
+Let-down reflex, extraordinary patience, tiredness meter extending beyond full capacity, multi-tasking, and ability to interpret cries.
 These are some of the areas you will change into tremendously as soon as you become a mom.
 But this doesn’t measure the entire influence they have in our lives.
 It’s just something, to begin with.

 You see, not all mothers are the same.
 And one thing I learned greatly is that, no matter how wrong or bad a mom is, in the eyes of their child, they are perfect.
 I see it in my child’s eyes and this always pushes me to strive to be better every day.
 It’s true what they say that when you had the shittiest day, it all gets wiped out once you are with your kids.
 Probably because of this very reason.
 They look up to us.

-And this is how I want to honour the mothers in my family, most especially my mom and my mother-in-law.
+To that, I want to honour the mothers in my family, most especially my mom and my mother-in-law.

 25 PUSH-UPS FOR 25 DAYS CHALLENGE